CLARIAH/descartes-tf/README.md

-# descartes-tf

 [![DOI](https://zenodo.org/badge/570809409.svg)](https://zenodo.org/badge/latestdoi/570809409)

-Letters of Descartes in Text-Fabric with math display.
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 ![descartes](docs/images/logo.png)

 # René Descartes - Brieven

+Letters of Descartes in Text-Fabric with math display.

 In this repository we prepare the letters of [Descartes](https://en.wikipedia.org/wiki/René_Descartes)